 Section 6 What if your coverage changes for one of your drugs?
-Section 6.1 The Drug List can change during the year the year, the plar ges in drug coverage happen at the beginning of each plan year.
+Section 6.1 The Drug List can change during the year the year, the plan ges in drug coverage happen at the beginning of each plan year.
 However, during a can make some changes to the Drug List.
-For example, the plan might: ☐ Move a drug to a higher or lower cost-sharing tier. ☐ Add or remo ove a restriction on coverage for a drug. □ Replace a b rand name drug with a generic drug.
-We must follow N Medicare requirements before we change the plan's Drug List.
+For example, the plan might: Ove drugs from the Drug List. ☐ Move a druç g to a higher or lower cost-sharing tier. ☐ Add or remo ove a restriction on coverage for a drug. ☐ Replace a b rand name drug with a generic drug.
+We must follow !
+Medicare requirements before we change the plan's Drug List.
 Section 6.2 What happens if coverage changes for a drug you are taking?